magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

 To create a pull request do the following:

-1. Push your changes to your fork repository on GitHub.
+1. Push your changes to your forked repository on GitHub.

 2. In your forked repository, click **New pull request**.